 - Unintentional falling of the machine raised using the tractor's three-point hydraulic system. - Unintentional falling of raised, unsecured machine parts. - Unintentional start-up and rolling of the tractor-machine combination.

 Secure the tractor and the machine against unintentional start-up and rolling away, before you eliminate any faults on the machine.
-On this subject see section 6.2 on page 99.

-Wait for the machine to stop, before entering the machine danger
+Wait for the machine to stop, before entering the machine danger area.

 11.1 Residual seed volume indicator